 Subject to the above, and at the discretion of the Board of Trustees, a faculty member may be granted a sabbatical leave not more often than once during each seven-year period following the attainment of tenure.
-Sabbatical leaves (and most other leaves, including Class of 1932, 5.6.2, and Donald B. Hoffman, 5.6.3) may not be taken in consecutive academic years.
-Normally, an application for a sabbatical leave is submitted early in the fall semester of the academic year preceding the year during which the leave is to be granted (taken).
-A faculty member must be tenured before applying for a sabbatical leave.
-A sample timeline is provided for reference below.
+Normally, an application for a sabbatical leave is submitted early in the fall semester of the preceding academic year.